cgpayne/electropsychographer/README.md

 # Model and Results <a id="model-and-results"></a>

-In totality: the model used `ts-fresh` with `EfficientFCParamteres` to generate 54,810 features from the EEG time series, per condition; then we used a PCA via `sklearn.decomposition`to reduce the dimensionality to 60 principal components which capture 100% of the variance, per 5-fold for cross validation; and finally we used a random forest model `from sklearn.ensemble import RandomForestClassifier`, which we optimized using a random search, in `notebooks/models/random_forest_all.ipynb`.
+In totality: the model used `ts-fresh` with `EfficientFCParamteres` to generate 54,810 features from the EEG time series, per condition; then I used a PCA via `sklearn.decomposition`to reduce the dimensionality to 60 principal components which capture 100% of the variance, per 5-fold for cross validation; and finally I used a random forest model `from sklearn.ensemble import RandomForestClassifier`, which I optimized using a random search, in `notebooks/models/random_forest_all.ipynb`.

-In a typical PCA, we reduced to 60 principal components.
+In a typical PCA, there was a reduction to 60 principal components.
 For condition 2 fold 0, for example, the cumulative explained variance went as follows:

 ![](https://raw.githubusercontent.com/cgpayne/electropsychographer/master/markdown_images/cond2_fold0_pca/cummulative_explained_variance.png)